ChongyaSong/YouML/README.md

 YouML is able to track and save your most-updated progress automatically, so there is no save button and data will not loss unless YouML is quit forcibly.

 ### 2. Availablility of sidebars
+The availablility of sidebars is shown in the table below.
 | Sidebar  | Experiment  | Data | Sampling | Processing | Splitting | Model
 | :------------ |:---------------:|:---------------:|:---------------:|:---------------:|:---------------:|:---------------:|
 | Workflow | √ | √ | √ | √ | √ | √ |